VenketeshPratap/KanHealthInnvo/README.md

 Username-admin
 pass-admin

+Health Monitoring Application
+Objective: Create a full-stack application that offers health monitoring and advice using AI technologies.
+The backend should be implemented using Python and related libraries for processing data and integrating AI models.
+The frontend should utilise Vanilla JS or ReactJS for dynamic components and user interactions.

 Backend Setup
 Install Python and Pip: Make sure you have Python and pip installed.
 Create a Virtual Environment: